Day 1 – Monday, October 28, 2019

 C4 – Stand By: Addressing Domestic Violence within the Workplace

-Presented by: Carrie McManus, Sagesse Domestic Violence Prevention Society
+Presented by: Kirsty Blair, Sagesse Domestic Violence Prevention Society

 This interactive workshop will examine how to build capacity of informal supporters to provide effective, supportive responses, understanding that informal supporters are more willing to intervene when they have built their confidence and skills to intervene appropriately (Pajot, 2009).
 The 3R model (Recognize, Respond, Refer) will be presented with case studies from our experience of delivering our Stand By workshop in communities across Alberta and in supporting informal supporters with their experiences of vicarious trauma.